What’s so different about DDEV?

-- Amazing community involvement and support: The DDEV-Local community has been phenomenal through the years, contributing ideas, code, and shared support.
-There are open collections of DDEV-Local services, tools, snippets, approaches as well as blogs and presentations and more from users around the world.
-You’ll find very deep community support in a number of slacks and Stack Overflow, etc. We are beyond grateful to all who have contributed to and shared DDEV, thank you!
+- Amazing community involvement and support: The DDEV community has been phenomenal through the years, contributing ideas, code, and shared support.
+There are open collections of DDEV services, tools, snippets, approaches as well as blogs and presentations and more from users around the world.
+You’ll find very deep community support in a Discord and Stack Overflow, etc. We are beyond grateful to all who have contributed to and shared DDEV, thank you!

 - DDEV in the Open Source ecosystem: Upstream and downstream, we’re pleased to contribute and collaborate to a variety of open source projects, including:

 - Docker project: We’re very involved with the Docker project, because DDEV users are always pushing the limits.
-We participate heavily in the Docker Desktop for Mac and Docker Desktop for Windows issue queues, along with several others, and have recently become involved in a group that tests insider builds for Docker.
+We participate heavily in the Compose, Docker Desktop for Mac and Docker Desktop for Windows issue queues, along with several others.

-- mkcert: The mkcert tool allows DDEV-Local to provided trusted https in your local development environment.
+- mkcert: The mkcert tool allows DDEV to provided trusted HTTPS in your local development environment.
 We’ve benefited enormously from it and have contributed back tests and bugfixes.

-- Xdebug: DDEV-Local is great with Xdebug, and of course we hear right away when there are problems and have been right in there in the issue queue.
+- Xdebug: DDEV is great with Xdebug, and of course we hear right away when there are problems and have been right in there in the issue queue.

-- deb.sury.org PHP Packages: The Debian PHP packages (5.6 all the way through 7.4) that we use come from deb.sury.org, and because the DDEV-Local community is an early consumer of those packages, we’re often in that issue queue too.
+- deb.sury.org PHP Packages: The Debian PHP packages (5.6 all the way through 8.2 at this point) that we use come from deb.sury.org, and because the DDEV community is an early consumer of those packages, we’re often in that issue queue too.

 We’d love to hear what makes DDEV your favorite, and we’re always listening to hear what you want in the future… and of course we want to hear when things don’t work the way you want or expect.
 Hop in to the open source repository on GitHub to contribute!